Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 math: false
 ---

+## Mar 22

+> It is through science that we prove,
+> But through intuition that we discover.
+> *{{<right "-- Henrry Pangalary">}}*

+Pay attention to why you are using tools, rather than just focusing on the tools themselves.

 ## Mar 21

 Today, I will have a sweet dream, because I did an hour working out.
 Additionally, I didn't get sleep all day.